Nwjr20/Dart-Code-Club-Modules/Unit3 Logic and Control Flow/README.md.txt

 Last lesson, we mentioned boolean variables.
 Booleans (in Dart written as bool) are essentially a switch with two values, true and false.
 We can use special operators to compare two values and receive a bool value in the form of true or false.

-1. Logic
+1. Comparison logic

-Logic is the comparison of two values to see how they relate (whether or not one is bigger, smaller, the same, etc.)
+Logic is the comparison of two values to see how they relate (whether or not one is bigger, smaller, the same, etc).
 Here's a list of the main comparison operators.
 You've seen many of these in math class before.

 1. Greater than > (ex.
 A > B)